Police Academy

 The Cadet Officer Program, which includes participation in the Indiana University Police Academy, provides comprehensive and unique law enforcement training which, coupled with the university's educational programs, produces a highly qualified, experienced, and educated law enforcement professional.

-IU’s Cadet Officer Program is the only program in the U.S. that allows you to be a full-time student, earn a college degree, and become a certified police officer in the state of Indiana.
+IU's Cadet Officer Program made history as the first program in the U.S. to allow full-time students to earn a college degree and become a certified police officer in the state of Indiana.

 1972year the cadet officer program began

-1number of programs nationally that allow students to work as police officers
+1stprogram nationally to allow students to work as police officers

 Raising the standard for today's law enforcement